 Domain authority, website authority, or site authority is a catchall term for the quality signals Google uses in its core algorithm.
 Rather than being a metric, it’s shorthand for a collection of signals that Google interprets as being common to authoritative websites.

-Many third-party SEO tools attempt to calculate DA and simplify it into a single metric or “score” that users can use to quickly assess how Google interprets their site’s authority or the authority of a site that’s linking to theirs.
+Many third-party SEO tools attempt to calculate a website’s domain authority and simplify it into a single metric or “score” that users can use to assess how Google interprets their site’s domain authority or the authority of a site linking to theirs.
 (Questions about authority often come up when we talk about backlinking).

 Domain Authority is not a Google ranking factor and has no impact on a website’s performance in search.
 Third-party domain authority scores are comparative metrics rather than absolute metrics.
 That means they’re designed to compare the authority of one site against another as measured by a particular algorithm, which is a backward engineered, theoretical estimation of the Google Search algorithm.